FireLemons/TwitterWeatherBot/README.md

     }

 #### Retweets
-`config.twitter.localStationHandle` cna be set to a local weather station's twitter handle to retweet all their tweets every hour on the 30 minute mark.
+`config.twitter.localStationHandle` can be set to a local weather station's twitter handle to retweet all their tweets every hour on the 30 minute mark.

 Example: